UniExeterRSE/intro-version-control/_episodes/15_collaborating_with_branches.md

 ## Feature branching

-A **feature** in this context is any piece of work that adds to of the software's overall development, whether this be a new piece of functionality, a bug fix, some documentation, etc. In feature branching, new features are developed in their own, dedicated **feature branches** that branch off the
+A **feature** in this context is any piece of work that adds to the software's overall development, whether this be a new piece of functionality, a bug fix, some documentation, etc. In feature branching, new features are developed in their own, dedicated **feature branches** that branch off the